michaelbZA/my-website/content/posts/fc-series/05-beyond-traditional-budgeting-rolling-forecasts.md

 **Scoring:**
 - 36-45: You're already embracing modern budgeting practices
 - 27-35: Good foundation, but room for improvement
-- 18-26: Significant modernization needed
+- 18-26: Significant modernisation needed
-- 9-17: Traditional budgeting is likely causing organizational pain
+- 9-17: Traditional budgeting is likely causing organisational pain

 ## Action Items for Finance Leaders

 1. **Document your current budgeting process** - Map out steps, timelines, and resource requirements
-2. **Identify your key business drivers** - What truly moves the needle for your organization?
+2. **Identify your key business drivers** - What truly moves the needle for your organisation?
 3. **Build a simple rolling forecast model** - Start with just the key drivers
 4. **Experiment with a quarterly forecast** - Run it alongside your current process
 5. **Measure the time investment** - Quantify how much effort goes into budgeting and forecasting